t6847kimo/blog/_posts/2019-02-04-Remove comma in variadic macro.md

 So, `_ISEMPTY(0, 0, 0, 1)` -> `HAS_COMMA(_IS_EMPTY_CASE_0001)` -> `HAS_COMMA(,)` -> `1`.

-We achieve the goal!
-Yeah!!
+**Note: We let the other cases meaningless on purpose to let it become empty!**

 # Full Code
 ```c